ConiqSuite/.github/profile/README.md

 </p>

 <p align="center">
-  <strong>Qubik Studios builds practical desktop software for everyday digital work.</strong><br />
+  <strong>Qubik Studios builds practical software for everyday digital work.</strong><br />
-  Local-first tools.
-Clear workflows.
-Transparent where trust matters.
+  Local-first desktop tools.
+Browser-based workflows.
+Clear and purposeful software.
 </p>

 ---

 ## ✦ What is Qubik Studios?

-**Qubik Studios** is an independent software project focused on building practical desktop tools for productivity, organization, and digital workflows.
+**Qubik Studios** is an independent software project focused on building practical tools for productivity, organization, and digital workflows.

 The project was founded and is currently developed by **Connor Christ**.

 At this stage, Qubik Studios is not a large company or agency.
 It is an independent software studio with a professional direction and a clear goal:

-> **Create useful desktop software that stays understandable, accessible, and reliable.**
+> **Create useful software that stays understandable, accessible, and reliable.**

 Qubik Studios is **not fully open source**.
 Some parts may remain closed source for security, structure, or long-term maintainability.